Lighthouses of China: Macau

 (Fortaleza da Guia, Dongwangyang)

 white flashes every 10 s.
-13.5 m (44 ft) round tapered stone tower with lantern
+13.5 m (44 ft) round tapered concrete-clad stone tower with lantern

 and double gallery.
 Lighthouse painted white with gold trim; lantern roof